Antonlovesdnb/Antonlovesdnb.github.io/index.md

 To get a sense of how widely malicious macros are utilized, take a look at the technique via MITRE: [T1566.001](https://attack.mitre.org/beta/techniques/T1566/001/)

-In this post I hope to cover detection techniques that provide relatively robust coverage for detecting malicious macros in your own environment.
-I'll be using Sysmon and a combination of Windows logs in combination with Splunk, although I will provide Sigma rules when possible.
-I'll also be providing the Sysmon config snippets I used to get the data required.
+In this post I will cover detection techniques that provide relatively robust coverage for detecting malicious macros in your own environment.
+I'll be using Sysmon to generate the log data and Splunk to query that data, I'll also highlight a few Sigma rules that can help with Macro detections.

 Before I dive in, I need to acknowledge that this work **definitely** stands on the shoulders of giants and I'll be referencing their work throughout.